AdaCore/learn/content/courses/advanced-ada/chapters/aggregates.rst

 Null records
 ------------

-A null record is a record that doesn't have any component.
-Consequently, it cannot store any information on it.
+A null record is a record that doesn't have any components.
+Consequently, it cannot store any information.
 When declaring a null record, we simply write :ada:`null` instead of declaring actual components, as we usually do for records.
 For example: